juancalaca/Music-Editor/README.md

 # Assignment 7: Controlling the Music Editor

-This assignment continues off of the assignment in Homework 6 with the addition of 1 more view for the rendered songs in a partner setting.
-Now the project supports an audio "midi" view of the song, a gui "visual" view, a "console" view, and a "composite" view combining the midi and gui view.
+The project supports an audio "midi" view of the song, a gui "visual" view, a "console" view, and a "composite" view combining the midi and gui view.
 Altogether this step shows a rounding out of the MVC paradigm, completing the controller portion of the project.
 In this README, every package is going to state the files that where changed, and in